Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nelson, Claudia.
 "Jade and the Tomboy Tradition."

-After the chapter title, type the word In, then the italicized book title, a comma, the phrase edited by, and the editors' names in normal order.
-Then type a comma and list the page numbers of the chapter, followed by a period.
+After the chapter title, type the word "In", then the italicized book title, a comma, the phrase "edited by", and the editors' names in normal order, followed by a period.

 Bibliography Example:

 Nelson, Claudia.
 "Jade and the Tomboy Tradition."
-In The Oxford Handbook of Children's Literature, edited by Julia L. Mickenburg and Lynne Vallone, 497-517.
+In The Oxford Handbook of Children's Literature, edited by Julia L. Mickenburg and Lynne Vallone.

-Complete the citation with the publication location, publisher, and date of the book, as shown in the previous example.
+Complete the citation with the publisher and date of the book, as shown in the previous example.

 Bibliography Example:

 Nelson, Claudia.
 "Jade and the Tomboy Tradition."
-In The Oxford Handbook of Children's Literature, edited by Julia L. Mickenburg and Lynne Vallone, 497-517.
-Oxford, UK: Oxford University Press, 2011.
+In The Oxford Handbook of Children's Literature, edited by Julia L. Mickenburg and Lynne Vallone.
+Oxford University Press, 2011.

 For this note, the same rules of placing the authors in normal order and separating components with commas continue.
-The phrase "edited by" is abbreviated to ed.
-There is also no page range listed.
-Instead, the page the quote comes from is included at the end of the note.
+The phrase edited by is abbreviated to ed.
+List the page the quote comes from at the end of the note.

 Note Example: